 Beyond getting your lunch or dinner dix, you can also do a bit of food shopping at Torvehallerne Food Hall.
 There are fresh fruit and veg stalls as well as import shops from places far and wide!

-Get Your Organic Fruit and Veg at the Outdoor Market
+Organic Fruit and Veg Market

 Every bit as good as a full farmers market, and as you can see, it’s all fresh, colourful, and absolutely delectable!